daler/pybedtools/docs/source/topical-wrapping.rst

 --------------------------------
 This is where most of the work happens.

 Since most of the work of wrapping BEDTools programs needs to happen every time a new program is wrapped, this work is abstracted out into the :func:`_wraps` function.

-See the :func:`_wraps` docstring and source for the details on what it's doing.
+The :func:`_wraps` docstring and source is the best place to learn the details on what it's doing; here we'll focus on using it.

 Our hypothetical program, `newProgramBed`, takes `-a` as the first input.
 We'd like to have `-a` implicitly be passed as whatever our